smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebPlatform/web/dashboards/diseaseMapping/README.md

 RIF4
 ============================
-Visualize charts and maps elatedm to a specific study
+Visualize charts and maps related to a specific study